yuenshui/loopback4/packages/authentication/authentication-system.md

 Assume the app has a static login page with a list of available choices for users to login:

-- local: basic auth with email/username + password, user is stored in a database
+- local: basic auth with email/username + password
 - facebook account: oauth2
 - google account: oauth2
 - ibm intranet account: saml
 - openid account: openid-connect
 - ...

+For the local login, we retrieve the user from a local database.

+For the third-party service login, e.g. facebook account login, we retrieve the user info from facebook authorization server using oauth2, then find or create the user in the local database.

-By clicking anyone of the links, you login with a particular account and your status will be tracked in session(session-based auth) or your profile will be encoded into the JWT token(token-based auth).
+By clicking any one of the links, you login with a particular account and your status will be tracked in a session(with session-based auth), or your profile will be encoded into a JWT token(with token-based auth).

-A common login flow for all strategies would be: the authentication action verifies the credentials and returns the raw information of that logged in user.
+A common login flow for all strategies would be: the authentication action verifies the credentials and returns the raw information of that logged-in user.

 Here the raw information refers to the data returned from a third-party service or a persistent database.
-Therefore You need another step to convert it to a user profile instance which describes your application's user model identically.
-Finally the user profile is either tracked by a generated token or session + cookie.
+Therefore you need another step to convert it to a user profile instance which describes your application's user model.
+Finally the user profile is either tracked by a generated token or a session + cookie.

-The next diagram illustrates the flow of verifying the client requests sent after the user logged in.
+The next diagram illustrates the flow of verifying the client requests sent after the user has logged in.

 <img src="./docs/imgs/multiple-auth-strategies-verify.png" width="1000px" />

-The request goes through the authentication action which decodes/deserializes the user profile from token/session, binds it to the request context so that actions after authenticate could inject it using DI.
+The request goes through the authentication action which decodes/deserializes the user profile from token/session, binds it to the request context so that actions after 'authenticate' could inject it using DI.

 Next let's walk through the typical API flow of user login and user verification.